Simpit-team/KerbalSimpitRevamped/README.md

 I regularly test this plugin on MacOS and Linux (64 bit Debian).

 Windows 10 is not (yet) supported.
-The device is opened, but from what I can see with a logic analyzer hooked up to the UART, no data is sent or received.
-Any help troubleshooting this would be much appreciated.
+This requires further testing, but I suspect it's down to the multithreaded serial read implementation.
+I'm in the process of exploring other options for this, and may just fall back on using the event handler that's proved buggy on other operating systems, with a config option to switch between the two.
+Help is still appreciated with this.

 Other versions of Windows are untested.

 ### KSP compatibility

-This plugin is developed against KSP version 1.2.2.
+This plugin is developed against KSP version 1.2.9.
 Other versions are not supported.

 ## TODO

-* Flesh out event handling framework.
-* Add register / deregister handlers for ToDevice and FromDevice events.
+* Begin implementing actual data handlers.
+* Flesh out Arduino library, and fix the warnings that break compile on some platforms (like teensy).
+* Runtime configuration of serial ports.

 ## Planned features